geo-martino/musify/docs/howto.local.track.load-save.rst

    :language: Python
    :lines: 11-13

-If you want to be able to assign a URI to your track, you'll need a give the provide a ``RemoteDataWrangler`` to the track object for the relevant music streaming source.
+If you want to be able to assign a URI to your track, you'll need to provide a :py:class:`.RemoteDataWrangler` to the track object for the relevant music streaming source.

 The following is an example for doing this with Spotify as the data source: